What Is A Mental Health Counselor?

 Separating self from career

 Professional counselors are trained not to allow their personal beliefs to affect their relationships with their clients negatively.
 Instead, they offer bias-free professional help as the client meets their goals.
 For this reason, licensed counselors may not give opinions or talk about their personal lives.
-Instead, they might consider how a counselor can help them make informed decisions.
+Instead, they might consider how a mental health counselor can help them make informed decisions.

 If an ethical issue arises, the professional may monitor clients and pay attention to how their personal beliefs affect the client's goals.
 In some cases, counselors may choose to end the therapeutic relationship if they believe it might negatively impact the client's mental health progress.